johannesMatevosyan/AngularEventify/README.md

 - ***showEventReminder:*** If this is set to false, the reminder feature will be disabled and no alerts will be shown.
 - ***showBeforeMinutes:*** If an invalid value is provided (anything other than 30 or 60), the default value of 30 minutes will be used.

+## Disallow users from adding new events to past dates

+The `disallowPastDates` feature in the event calendar component allows you to prevent users from adding events on past dates.
+When this option is enabled, dates before the current date are automatically disabled in the date picker, and any attempt to add an event to a past date will be restricted.

+### Key Benefits:
+- ***Improved User Experience:*** Users can only schedule events for today or future dates, avoiding confusion or invalid data entry.
+- ***Built-in Validation:*** No need for additional logic to validate past dates; this feature ensures consistent behavior throughout the calendar.
+- ***Seamless Integration:*** Works directly with the date selection inputs (e.g., via Flatpickr) and event scheduling forms, making it easy to manage date restrictions.

+### How to Use:

+**Enable** `disallowPastDates` **in the Component**: To enable the feature, set the disallowPastDates boolean property to true in the calendar component’s configuration:

+>```sh
+>  <ae-eventify [disallowPastDates]="true"></ae-eventify>
+>```

+**Automatic Date Picker Integration**: When enabled, the date picker (configured with Flatpickr) will automatically disable past dates.
+You don’t need to write additional logic to prevent users from selecting past dates.

+**Alert Message for Past Dates**: If the user clicks on a time slot that belongs to a past date, an alert window will appear with the following message:

+> ```sh
+> You cannot add an event to a past date.
+> ```

+This helps guide users and prevent them from mistakenly trying to schedule events on dates that have already passed.

+#### Example
+If the current date is **October 5, 2024**, any date before this will be disabled for selection, and attempting to create events on those dates will not be allowed.
+Additionally, clicking a time slot from a past date will trigger an alert notifying the user that past events cannot be added.

 ## Event Emission Features

 Library provides robust event emission features to handle various scenarios, including event creation, updates, deletion, and error handling.